olivia-clarkeedwards/olivia-clarkeedwards/README.md

 -  ...
 - ...
 😄 Pronouns: she
+⚡ decided to fast-track my way into work by doing a *coding bootcamp* after completing two years of my computer science degree
 -->

-I...
-🔭 currently study at Dev Academy Aotearoa
+🔭 Studying at: Dev Academy Aotearoa
-🌱 am learning to work with servers using **npm express** and learning templating with **npm handlebars**
+🌱 Learning: **npm express** and **npm handlebars**
-⚡ decided to fast-track my way into work by doing a *coding bootcamp* after completing two years of my computer science degree
 📫 Reach me at oliviaclarkeedwards@gmail.com